 - High-Risk Areas

-There’s a 1 in 4 chance that a home in a high-risk zone will flood.
-That’s why homeowners in these areas are typically required to carry flood insurance by their lenders.
+There’s a 1 in 4 chance that a home or business in a high-risk zone will flood.
+That’s why homeowners and businesses in these areas are typically required to carry flood insurance by their lenders.
 Usually, they qualify for a Standard Risk Policy.

 - Moderate-to-Low Risk Areas